 Since, its October now, its never too early to celebrate the greatest holiday ever.
 No not Thanksgiving, pilgrim!
 No, not Christmas you elf.
 Halloween!
-So, cottagemixtape.com has assembled the Top 10 Greatest Rock Songs About Ghosts and ghosts specifically.
+So, cottagemixtape.com has assembled the Top 10 Greatest Rock Songs About Ghosts!

 Eagles – “Hotel California”

-Maybe one of the most popular rock songs of all time and a staple of rock radio, love it or hate it: the Eagles’ “Hotel California“.
-Now, it has been discussed at length that the song is about the excesses of L.A. and America as a whole, but lyrically The Hotel California seems to be haunted with restless spirits.
+Maybe one of the most popular rock songs of all time and a staple of rock radio, love it or hate it, it’s the Eagles’ “Hotel California“.
+Now, it has been discussed at length that the song is about the excesses of the L.A. scene and in some ways America as a whole.
+Lyrically, The Hotel California seems to be haunted with restless spirits.
 These debauched souls indulge in one depravity or another, and are discussed at length like a “Monster Mash”-style laundry list.
-It follows a weary traveller who stops at the hotel, who hears voices down corridors:
+The song describes a weary traveller who stops at the hotel, who hears voices down corridors: